zhengtianl/zhengtianl/README.md

 ### Life too short to think small.🌟  hi there, I'm stark 👋

+- C++ is the best language for sure!
 -  🔭 I’m currently working on enjoying my life.
 - 🌱 I’m currently learning python, web3.0 and Java
 - 👯 I’m looking to collaborate on web3.0 project
 - 🤔 I’m looking for help with python coding